studoverse/katerbase/README.md

 }
 ```

 The Kotlin class model must inherit from `MongoMainEntry`, therefore `Movie` also has a `var _id: String` field.
-Only `MongoMainEntrie` objects can be inserted and queried from the MongoDB.
+Only `MongoMainEntry` objects can be inserted and queried from the MongoDB.
 MongoDB [embedded/nested documents](https://docs.mongodb.com/manual/tutorial/query-embedded-documents/) must inherit from `MongoSubEntry` to explicitly opt-in into the serialization and deserialization of this subdocument class.

 ### Installation